justanothercell/hot_potato/.github/README.md

     ...
 }
 ```
-3. Create a reload trigger (hotkey, ui widget, or a input like here)
+3. Create a reload trigger (hotkey, ui widget, or an input like here)
 ```rs
 fn main() {
     // some quick and dirty loop